davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 }
 ```

 Once again we were able to multithread the initial solution with a lock and distribute the multithreaded solution by selecting a coordinator node.
-Now let's see how this lets us *remove* the lock and the coordinator from the original problems.
+Now let's see how this lets us *remove* the lock and the coordinator from our other two problem solutions.

 ### Picking a Random User

-The basic question behind picking a random user was how to ensure one, and only one random user is picked per day.
-Here's one way to do it with a write-once variable:
+The basic question behind picking a random user was how to make something happen once, e.g. how to ensure ensure one, and only one random user is picked per day.
+Here's a way to do that with a write-once variable:

 ```java
 User getUserOfTheDay() {